mhvwerts/pHfork/README.md

 ## pH of 1e-8 M HCl

-This is a notoriously tricky example for introductory chemistry students, since the autoprotolysis of water needs to be taken into account explicitly. *pHcalc* handles it nicely.
+This is a notoriously tricky example for introductory chemistry students, since the autoprotolysis of water needs to be taken into account explicitly. *pHfork* handles it nicely.

 ``` python
 >>> cl = IonAq(charge=-1, conc=1e-8)